CharlesCreativeContent/Rigley2-FlappyBug/README.md

 ## Optimizations

 I would have made a container for the objects that could have resized each image automatically rather than writing a function that updates the size and location after rendering.
 It got the job done, but was overly cumbersome to update and add more features.
-Would seriously think about optimizing the code before launching the second version of this game, which will feature a hard-mode that includes all the pokemon types.
+Would seriously think about optimizing the code before launching the second version of this game.

 ## Lessons Learned: